-The advantage of an active pickup is that it will usually sound the same in any guitar.
-The preamp gives the pickup it’s distinct sound no matter which guitar it is installed in.
+The advantage of an active pickup is that it will usually sound the same on any guitar.
+The preamp gives the pickup its distinct sound no matter which guitar it is installed in.

 The biggest advantage is the total absence of noise in your guitar signal.
 Even under extreme distortion, active pickups stay clear and defined.
 This makes them a great choice for Metal guitarists.

 If pickups are the basis of your tone, then what are some other factors?
 Keep in mind that some of these are subjective.
 Just like tone itself!